For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 118A.
 Natural Computation I (4)

 This course is one part of a two-course foundation that forms a rigorous introduction to machine learning and computational modeling of biological intelligence.
 Natural Computation I and II are independent courses that may be taken in either order.
 Topics in Natural Computation I may include Bayesian inference, regression, graphical models, sampling, hidden Markov model, decision theory, information theory, reinforcement learning, and some application areas.
-Prerequisites: Mathematics 20F or Mathematics 31AH, and Mathematics 180A or ECE 109, and COGS 109 or CSE 11, or consent of instructor.
+Prerequisites: Mathematics 20F or Mathematics 31AH, and Mathematics 180A or ECE 109, and Cognitive Science 109 or CSE 11, or consent of instructor.

 118B.
 Natural Computation II (4)